vigneshu/CarND-Advanced-Lane-Lines-Sol/README.md

 1. make it real time
 2. may be reduce my mean averaging weight filter and may try use median filtering for faster response based on previous values.

-###for reviewers
-new edits:

-changed my pipeline order and

-IMproved thresholding a lot to improve detection, which is almost in all frames.

-Read the papers and mehdi squali's medium post, actually I tried building my pipeline intially based on his and drifted a lot to build my own and if run my code vs his code on various datasets, you can see the code never breaks, detection is lot effective and gives a weighted fir filter to smoothen out the detection over 10 frames, my code works under tunnels, bridges, overhead lighting in tunnels, most of the shadows from overhead passes in flyover.

-I have tried collecting my own data and analyse the code and compared it with squali's code, I got better run results as mentioned above.
-I tried all above scenarios.

-regarding futurisitc improvements,

-I saw ice/ snow data online and I think we need to ahve adaptive switching program with different thresholders for snow/ normal days, same thresholders cannot vbe applied to both. and main thing we observe in snow is tracks of vehicles which are partly dirt/ not so white tracks left by previous vehicles vs lanes in normal days.

-about mud tracks with no roadas or an single road with no lanes, we need to determine in the first place whether it is a single way or doubline line way, which can be from user input/ maps/ even by tracking vehicles in oppositedirection, which is not hte ideal case.

-I have seen rain and snow data, during a day with both snow and rain, the road becomes so glossy and shinning, that's the reason I used sautrate in my thresholding to accounting for rain days, lighting conditions and road lane marker wear out causing low color intensities.
-I tried my code on rain data and it works good.

-I have learned a lot on this project, I tried various data sets involving rain, rain with light snow, lane wear out, urban roads, highways, underpasses, bridges. thanks again.

-Thanks a lot.